SanderLoman/rust-p2p/docs/repo/github/issues.md

 Our project uses a GitHub Action [stale.yml](https://github.com/nodura/contower/blob/stable/.github/workflows/stale.yml) to manage stale issues and pull requests to ensure the repository stays up-to-date.
 Any issue or pull request that has not been active for 30 days is marked as stale.
 If there is no further activity within the next 7 days, it is automatically closed.
 This helps to focus on items that are currently relevant and in need of attention.

 Exemptions to this rule include issues and pull requests with any assignees, or labeled with https://github.com/nodura/contower/labels/P-Prevent-Stale.
 These items are considered important and are exempt from automatic closure based on inactivity.

+## Fixing an Issue

+After you have fixed an issue, you should create a pull request to submit your changes for review.
+For detailed instructions on how to create a pull request, please refer to our [Pull Request](./pull_request) documentation.

+By following these steps and guidelines, we can ensure that our project remains well-organized and that collaboration among team members is efficient and productive.